 OECD Home › Economy › By Date

-OECD annual inflation slows to 1.5% in September 2013.
-This slowdown in the annual rate of inflation was mainly driven by energy prices which increased by 0.1% in the year to November, compared with a decrease of 1.3% in the year to October.
+OECD annual inflation picks up to 1.5% in November 2013.
+This increase in the annual rate of inflation was mainly driven by energy prices which increased by 0.1% in the year to November, compared with a decrease of 1.3% in the year to October.

 This paper reviews the state of the banking sector in Europe.
 At the aggregate level, the empirical data suggest that the Baltics, Cyprus, Greece and Ireland, in particular, are hit by a strong decline in lending in the wake of the financial crisis.

 This paper presents the new OECD competition law and policies (CLP) indicators which measure the

 strength and scope of competition regimes in 49 jurisdictions (OECD and non-OECD).
 The indicators